Line: Oceania Cruises

 Tip: Access to the spa facilities costs $25 per passenger, but you get it for free if you book a treatment.
 So sign up for at least a manicure or blow dry.

-While the main dining room and the Italian food at Toscana are just fine, it’s the specialty restaurants that stood out well above the crowd.
+While the main dining room and the Italian food at Toscana are just fine, it’s the specialty restaurants on Marina stood out well above the crowd.

 Jacques is a French bistro helmed by Jacques Pepin — the first restaurant ever for the beloved French-American TV personality and cookbook author.
 Look for an eye-popping cheese trolley as well as all the expected French classics (garlicky escargot, cheese-topped French onion soup, airy chocolate mousse) that you probably know and love as much as we do.